 Table of Contents

 Poetry provides plenty of room for exploration and experimentation with different ideas, thoughts, and concepts.
 Poetic devices, therefore, are tools that significantly enhance a piece’s meaning, intensify a mood or create much-needed rhythm.
 Understanding the different kinds of poetic devices used can be an excellent way to develop your appreciation for the art form.
-Keep reading to learn more about 8 popular poetic devices used in the industry!
+If you are interested in becoming a poet or a litterateur, keep reading to learn more about 8 popular poetic devices used in the industry!

 Some of the most popular devices used often in poetry are: